 What does GED ® stand for?

-The term "GED" is a registered trademark of the American Council on Education (ACE).
-The initials "GED" stand for "General Educational Development" and the GED® test measures a learner's skills in a variety of important subjects and shows that the recipient has the same general level of academic achievement as a typical high school graduate.
+The GED® test originates in the USA and shows that the candidate has the same general level of academic achievement as a typical high school graduate.

 The GED® exam is internationally accepted as a high school leaver's diploma!
 This is good news for many who did not get their Matric and allows them to seek employment or education both locally AND internationally!

 Can I get into a SA College or University with a GED?

-Yes- most technikons, colleges in South Africa recognise and accept the GED® credential alone as a foreign Matric.
+Yes- most technikons and colleges in South Africa recognise and accept the GED® as a foreign Matric.
 To be accepted by UNISA

 or university in South Africa you will need to do SAT and GED or just a GED accompanied by a letter of admission from a US university- You will also need to check with the faculty of your choice as there may be other subjects required for entrance to a specific degree in addition to an NSC or equivalent.

 In South Africa the GED is recognized by HESA.
 (Higher Education South Africa) and SAQA as a foreign matric equivalent.

 How to Get Your GED?

 Sign up for tuition with the GED Academy™.
-The cost is a once off payment of R2000 which gives you a year's access to the GED Academy™.
+The cost is a once off payment of R2300 which gives you a year's access to the GED Academy™.
 Log on details to the South African Portal of the GED Academy™. will be emailed to you.